josechannels/Pewlett-Hackard-Analysis/README.md

 All ratios, except for the manager title, are now below 10 which could make mentorship feasible to fill the upcoming predicted vacancies.

+Therefore, if Pewlett-Hackard recruit mentors with DOB between 1964 and 1965 there will be enough mentors to train the necessary employees to fill the predicted upcoming vacancies due to retirement.